 This course is for students who wish to develop skills in a range of multimedia products and have an interest in working in fields such as graphic design, TV, film, advertising, or computer game industry.
 The skills learned in this course are highly portable to other industries such as Architecture, Marketing and Small Business Management.
-This course encourages the original and innovative use of multimedia products and our school has historically performed strongly in the HSC for this course.
+This course encourages the original and innovative use of industry-standard multimedia products.